Iceberg Interactive

 Iceberg Interactive is a privately held video game publisher based in Haarlem, Netherlands.
 The company is known for publishing games of independent developers.
 It publishes video games for Windows, macOS, and Linux through traditional retail channels as well as digital distribution services, such as Steam.
 In recent years Iceberg Interactive has also published games for consoles, including Xbox and PlayStation.

 Overview

 Iceberg Interactive was founded in 2009 and is responsible for publishing more than 60 titles including games such as Endless Space, Killing Floor and StarDrive.

-The company supports development studios by offering quality assurance, translation and product localization, distribution, public relations and marketing.
-In the last couple of years Iceberg Interactive has shifted its main focus from retail to digital distribution.
+It supports development studios by offering quality assurance, translation and product localization, distribution, public relations and marketing.
+Since the 2010s, Iceberg Interactive has shifted its main focus from retail to digital distribution.